Check Out What Whales Are Doing With CVX - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Chevron options trades today is 2862.88 with a total volume of 7,591.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Chevron's whale activity within a strike price range from $80.0 to $175.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Chevron's big money trades within a strike price range of $135.0 to $195.0 over the last 30 days.

 Chevron Option Volume And Open Interest Over Last 30 Days